-With the PPO Voyager 100 plan, you pay the deductible first and then you pay 20% coinsurance until you reach the Out of Pocket Maximum.
+With the PPO Navigator 100 plan, you pay the deductible first and then you pay 20% coinsurance until you reach the Out of Pocket Maximum.
 The exceptions are preventive care and chiropractic and acupuncture services.
 If you receive in-network preventive care, you do not have to pay the deductible or any coinsurance.
 For chiropractic and acupuncture care, the deductible does not apply.
-You only pay the coinsurance until you reach the Out of Pocket Maximum.
+You only pay the coinsurance until you reach the Out of Pocket Maximum or reach the maximum annual visit allowance (12 for acupuncture, 20 for chiropractic), whichever comes first